 The same applies to your customers when it comes to your business.
 You can take advantage of this in a number of ways.
 Identify your best customers and give them extra attention.
 Identify the neighborhood or city that gives you the most business.
 If a customer is highly demanding and isn’t in your top 20 %, seriously considered how much attention you want to give them.

 6. Start with small jobs.

 Don’t take on more work than you can handle when you are starting out.
 It will be disastrous for lead generation if you don’t do your best work on a job because you are stretched too thin.
 If you start small, it will be easier to underpromise and overdeliver.
 This will delight your customers and have them coming back to use your services again and again.

 Q: How do I market my business locally?

-A: Local marketing has multiple benefits businesses in a number of ways.
+A: Local marketing has multiple benefits for businesses in a number of ways.
 As a business owner, you have the chance to demonstrate to new home-based customers your products and services.
 You can raise awareness in the community about your company.
 Your enterprise can easily become a household name by being front and center in the neighborhood where you are located.

 1. Participate in community events.

 One of the first steps in answering the question of “how do I market my business locally?” is to become a part of your community.
 You could sponsor a local kids’ baseball team or donate to the local food bank during the holidays.
 Be genuine about it, but understand that the goal is to raise your standing amongst the community.

 2. Encourage clients to tell you what they think.

 You shouldn’t be afraid of honest feedback.
 This kind of information is the best way to improve your business.
 Based on customer feedback you can devote all your attention to the few problems that seem to come up the most.
 Customer feedback also allows you to test out new service options.
 Through customer feedback, you can also learn what your competitors are doing.